List of Major League Wrestling personnel

 Major League Wrestling (MLW) is an American professional wrestling promotion based in New Rochelle, New York.

-Active wrestlers and on-screen talent appear on MLW Underground Wrestling, MLW Fusion and at live events.
+Active wrestlers and on-screen talent appear on MLW Fusion and at live events.
 Personnel is organized below by their role in MLW.
 Their ring name is on the left, and their real name is on the right.
 MLW refers to its in-ring performers as "Fighters" as opposed to the traditional nomenclature "wrestlers" to separate itself from other promotions, along with referring to the traditional position of manager/valet as "promoter."

-MLW has international promotional partnerships with Lucha Libre AAA Worldwide, The Crash Lucha Libre, the International Wrestling Association, Pro Wrestling Noah, Dragon Gate, and All Japan Pro Wrestling.
+MLW has international promotional partnerships with Consejo Mundial de Lucha Libre, Revolution Pro Wrestling, Tokyo Joshi Pro Wrestling, Oceania Pro Wrestling and New Japan Pro-Wrestling.
 Wrestlers from those promotions may make occasional appearances on MLW events and programming.